Montgomery County, Maryland

-Montgomery County is the most populous county in the state of Maryland.
-As of the 2020 census, the county's population was 1,062,061, increasing by 9.3% from 2010.
-The county seat and largest municipality is Rockville, although the census-designated place of Germantown is the most populous place within the county.
-Montgomery County, which adjoins Washington, D.C., is part of the Washington–Arlington–Alexandria, DC–VA–MD–WV metropolitan statistical area, which in turn forms part of the Baltimore–Washington combined statistical area.
-Most of the county's residents live in unincorporated locales, of which the most urban are Silver Spring and Bethesda, although the incorporated cities of Rockville and Gaithersburg are also large population centers, as are many smaller but significant places.
+Montgomery County is the most populous county in the U.S. state of Maryland.
+As of the 2020 United States census, the county's population was 1,062,061, increasing by 9.3% from 2010.
+The county seat is Rockville, while its most populous place is Germantown.
+The county is adjoined to Washington, D.C., the nation's capital, and is part of the Washington metropolitan area and the Washington–Baltimore combined statistical area.
+Most of the county's residents live in Silver Spring, Bethesda, Germantown, and the incorporated cities of Rockville and Gaithersburg.

-The average household income in Montgomery County is among the highest in the United States.
-It has the highest percentage (29.2%) of residents over 25 years of age who hold post-graduate degrees.
-Like other inner-suburban Washington, D.C. counties, Montgomery County contains many major U.S. government offices, scientific research and learning centers, and business campuses.
+The average household income in Montgomery County is the 20th-highest among U.S. counties as of 2020.

+The county has the highest percentage (29.2%) of residents over 25 years of age who hold post-graduate degrees.
+Like other counties in the Washington metropolitan area, the county has several U.S. government offices, scientific research and learning centers, and business campuses.

 Etymology

 The Maryland state legislature named Montgomery County after Richard Montgomery; the county was created from lands that had at one point or another been part of Frederick County.
 On September 6, 1776, Thomas Sprigg Wootton from Rockville, Maryland, introduced legislation, while serving at the Maryland Constitutional Convention, to create lower Frederick County as Montgomery County.
-The name, Montgomery County, along with the founding of Washington County, Maryland, after George Washington, was the first time in American history that counties and provinces in the thirteen colonies were not named after British referents.
+The name, Montgomery County, along with the founding of Washington County, Maryland, after George Washington, was the first time in American history that counties and provinces in the Thirteen Colonies were not named after British referents.

 The name use of Montgomery and Washington County were seen as further defiance to Great Britain during the American Revolutionary War.
-The county's nickname of "MoCo" is derived from "Montgomery County".
+The county's nickname of "MoCo" is derived from "Montgomery County", in use as early as 2001.

-The county's motto, adopted in 1976, is "Gardez Bien", a phrase meaning "Watch Well".
+The county's motto, adopted in 1976, is "Gardez Bien", a French phrase meaning "Watch Well".
 The county's motto is also the motto of its namesake's family.

 History

-Prior to 1688, the first tract of land in what is now Montgomery County was granted by Charles I in a charter to the first Lord Baltimore (head of the Calvert family).
-Much later, the creation of Montegomery county became the goal of colonist, Thomas S. Wootton when, on August 31, 1776, he introduced a measure to form a new county from Frederick County, Maryland to aid area residents in simplifying their business affairs.
-The measure passed, thus creating the new political entity of Montgomery County in the Maryland Colony.
+Prior to 1688, the first tract of land in what is now Montgomery County was granted by Charles I in a charter to the first Lord Baltimore, the head of the Calvert family.
+The county's creation was a focus of Thomas S. Wootton who, on August 31, 1776, introduced a measure to form a new county from Frederick County, Maryland to aid area residents in simplifying their business affairs.
+The measure passed, creating the new political entity of Montgomery County in what was then the colonial-era Province of Maryland.